 Join us this summer for fun, outdoor adventures on the shores of Lake Champlain.
-Each summer, we offer a variety of day camps packed with hands-on activities, learning from the lake, adventures, and more.
-Camps are organized by age and each camp is focused on a specific subject, interest, or experience that connects to our region’s history, archaeology, or ecology.
-All our camps are pay-what-you-can.
+Each year, we offer a variety of summer camps packed with hands-on activities, learning from the lake, adventures, and more.
+These summer day camps are organized by age and each camp is focused on a specific subject, interest, or experience that connects to our region’s history, archaeology, or ecology.
+All our summer camps are pay-what-you-can.
 If you have any questions, contact us at camps@lcmm.org.

-When you’re ready to register, use any of the “Register Now” buttons to sign up for a camp.
+When you’re ready to register, use any of the “Register” buttons to sign up for a camp.
 If you wish to register for multiple camps or register more than one child, you must complete a registration form for each camp and each child.
-If the camp you would like to register for is full, you will be redirected to the waitlist or you can access it directly here: 2023 Camps Waitlist.
+If the camp you would like to register for is full, you will be redirected to the waitlist.

 Read about our safety measures, cancellation policies, and pay-what-you-can tuition.